lorenzosalvi92/probability/god's-extreme-coin-toss-with-jackets.md

 * If the result of the coin flip is heads, my jacket is sure to be red.
 Formally, $P(R|H)=1$ (and $P(B|H)=0$).
 * If the result of the coin flip is tails, then my jacket is red with probability $\frac{1}{1'000'001}$ and blue with probability $\frac{1.000.000}{1.000.001}$.
 Formally $P(R|T)=\frac{1}{1.000.001}$ and $P(B|T)=\frac{1.000.000}{1.000.001}$.

-This amounts to saying that:
+This amounts to saying that, with the same probabilty, I could be in one of two worlds:
 * I could be in a world inhabited by a single person - that would be me!
 In that case, my jacket would be red.
 * I could be in a world inhabited by 1.000.0001 people.
 In that case, my jack could be either red or blue.